Process Mapping basics

 Connect boxes

-Drag one of the port of a box and drop the line anywhere on the canvas to create a new box.
-The new box will linked to the current one.
+You can drop the line anywhere on the canvas to create a new box, the new box will be linked to the current one.

 Select one or more boxes